 Barbiturates, commonly referred to as barbs, are a class of central nervous system (CNS) depressant medications.
 Like benzodiazepines, they are prescribed for their sedative, hypnotic, and anxiolytic properties.
 However, due to their high potential for abuse, addiction, and overdose, their medical use has become limited.
 Barbiturates are now primarily reserved for specific medical situations, such as anesthesia induction, seizure management, or the treatment of certain neurological conditions.
 Examples of commonly used barbiturates include secobarbital (Seconal), phenobarbital (Luminal), and amobarbital (Amytal).

-What is a benzoodiazephine?
+What is a benzodiazepine?

 Benzodiazepines, also known as benzos, are a class of medications that also act as CNS depressants.
 They are widely prescribed for their anxiolytic (anti-anxiety), sedative, and muscle relaxant properties.
 Benzodiazepines enhance the effects of GABA, similarly to barbiturates, but through a different mechanism.
 They bind to specific receptors in the brain, enhancing the inhibitory effects of GABA.
 Commonly prescribed benzodiazepines include diazepam (Valium), alprazolam (Xanax), lorazepam (Ativan), and clonazepam (Klonopin).